Ypres, Belgium

 People living in Ypres were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Ypres, you should pack a variety of clothing suitable for a temperate maritime climate, including warm clothing for the winter months and lighter clothing for the summer.
 Rain gear, such as waterproof jackets and umbrellas, are essential due to the frequent rainfall.
 Comfortable walking shoes are also recommended as Ypres is a city rich in history and architecture, perfect for exploring on foot.
 Don't forget to pack your important documents, such as your passport, visa, driver's license, and medical records.
 If you're moving for work or study, remember to bring any necessary paperwork related to your employment or education.
 Pack your electronics, including your laptop, smartphone, and chargers.
 An adapter plug for European sockets would also be useful.
 If you have any favorite books, movies, or other forms of entertainment, consider bringing them along to help you relax and feel at home.
 Bring personal items that will help you feel more comfortable in your new home, such as photographs, favorite blankets or pillows, or sentimental items.
 If you're planning on cooking, you might want to pack some of your favorite non-perishable food items, as they may be hard to find in Belgium.
 Lastly, don't forget to pack any necessary medications and a basic first aid kit.
-It's also a good idea to bring toiletries to last the first few days while you settle in," said one expat who made the move to Ypres.
+It's also a good idea to bring toiletries to last the first few days while you settle in," wrote a member in Ypres.

 Where should I setup a bank account in Ypres?